 Regular, punctual attendance is extremely important for school success.
 Students are expected to be present for school.
-Students checking out before 12:30 p.m. or arriving after 12:30 p.m. will be considered absent.
+Students checking out before or arriving after 11:50 a.m. will be considered absent.
 A student's yearly attendance is recorded as part of his/her permanent school record.
 In the event of an absence, a note from a parent/guardian explaining the reason for absence is required for each absence in order to possibly excuse the absence.
-This note, signed by the parent, should be submitted to the homeroom teacher upon the student's return to school.
+This note, signed by the parent, should be submitted to the homeroom teacher upon the student returning to school.
 The student is responsible for all make-up assignments within five (5) days if credit is desired.
 In cases of unexcused absences, the student may not be given make-up work.
 The only excusable absences are those prescribed by state statutes, rules and regulations of the Department of Education and local board policy.
 Guidelines for lawful excuses and extended absences are listed in the Richmond County Student Code of Conduct and Discipline.
-Also, please reference the RCSS Attendance Protocol below.
+Also, please reference the RCSS Attendance Protocol on the next page.